91ɫƵ

 Scholarly Activities

 Scholarly time should be used to develop and complete a clinical research activity and quality improvement initiative.
-Other optional but highly encouraged scholarly activities include participation in the International Association of Eating Disorder Professionals Core Curriculum Courses, and producing articles to add to the growing body of Adolescent Health literature.
 As fellows progress through the program, additional scholarly time will be allotted in increasing increments to facilitate completion of the fellow’s scholarly project and QI endeavors.
-All fellows will be required to attend a one month course on Quality Improvement provided through the 91ɫƵ Affiliated Hospitals, at which time they will present their work to a multidisciplinary audience.

 Taking Call

-Typically, fellows take call every third week for the Adolescent specialty clinics and as part of our in-patient consult service at Children’s Wisconsin.
-All fellows are expected to provide in-house consultative service at the hospital between 8AM and 4PM on weekdays and can take call from home on weekends and holidays.
-Common consultation requests include the management of Eating Disorders, Pelvic Inflammatory Disease, Sexually Transmitted Infections and Abnormal Uterine Bleeding, prevention of Re-feeding Syndrome, Contraceptive counseling and initiation, and Fertility Preservation among others.
+Typically, fellows take call for the Adolescent specialty clinics and as part of our in-patient consult service at Children’s Wisconsin in 1-week blocks on a rotating basis.
+Common consultation requests include the management of Eating Disorders, Pelvic Inflammatory Disease, Sexually Transmitted Infections, Abnormal Uterine Bleeding, Contraceptive Counseling and Initiation, and Fertility Preservation, among others.

 Receiving Feedback

-Fellows are provided constructive feedback semi-annually with respect to their achievement of the ACGME milestones.
+Fellows are encouraged to seek feedback on a regular basis from faculty.
+The Clinical Competency Committee provides formal constructive feedback semi-annually with respect to their achievement of the ACGME milestones.
 Fellows are encouraged to provide feedback about the program at these sessions as well.
 Our department is committed to creating learning opportunities that optimize our fellows’ professional growth.

 Opportunities to Teach and Learn

-In addition to their clinical responsibilities, all fellows will have the opportunity to refine their teaching skills as they work with learners at all levels of medical training.
-Furthermore, fellows are responsible for organizing and/or providing educational lectures at departmental didactics on Friday mornings.
+In addition to clinical responsibilities, all fellows will have the opportunity to refine their teaching skills as they work with learners at all levels of medical training.
+Fellows regularly lead didactics for the residents and lead journal clubs and case reports for our interdisciplinary section.
 Fellows also assist with providing noon conferences and assistance in board preparation to the 91ɫƵ Affiliated Hospitals residents.
-Throughout the year, fellows are also expected to attend Pediatric Grand Rounds on Friday mornings and Professor Rounds on Thursday afternoons in order to get a well-rounded educational experience.
+In addition to Adolescent-specific conferences, fellows are expected to attend weekly Pediatric Grand Rounds and Professor Rounds.
+Additional research, Quality Improvement and educational conferences are strongly encouraged.

 Thoughts from Our Fellows